GreenDelta/openLCA2-manual/src/libraries/adding_library_database.md

 For more information about zip-formatted library files, read the section "[Library file system](./file_system.md)".

 ![](../media/library_dialog_box_2.png)

-_The dialog box that will open when selecting to add a library to a database in openLCA 2.0.
+<br/>_The dialog box that will open when selecting to add a library to a database in openLCA 2.0.
 A drop-down menu allows one to select from the set of libraries saved._

 Before finalizing the library import into the database, you will be asked if you wish to really add the library to the database.